Chemigram

-A chemigram (from "chemistry" and gramma, Greek for "things written") is an experimental piece of art where an image is made by painting with chemicals on light-sensitive paper (such as photographic paper).
+A chemigram is an experimental piece of art where an image is made by painting with chemicals on light-sensitive photographic paper.

-The term Chemigram was coined in the 1950s by Belgian artist Pierre Cordier.
+The term chemigram was coined in the 1950s by Belgian artist Pierre Cordier.

 History

-Johann Schulze is regarded as the first to obtain a chemigram-like image; in 1725, he produced such a work using opaque paper and a bottle of silver salts.
+Johann Schulze was the first person to obtain an image by the deliberate exposure and experimentation of light-sensitive materials; in 1725, he obscured the outside of a bottle of silver salts with paper cut into stencils, leaving behind a darkened image.
 Hippolyte Bayard produced another chemigram-like image during sensitization tests he conducted in 1839.

-In the 1930s and 1940s, the German Edmund Kesting and the French Maurice Tabard produced pictures by painting with developer and fixer on photographic paper.
-It is the Belgian artist Pierre Cordier (born 1933), however, who has been most responsible for developing and exploring chemigrams.
+In the 1930s and 1940s, Edmund Kesting in Germany and Maurice Tabard in France produced pictures by painting with developer and fixer on photographic paper.
+It is the Belgian artist Pierre Cordier (born 1933), however, who was most responsible for developing and exploring chemigrams.
 From his early days, in 1956, he was one of its rare practitioners, and contributed to its development by expanding its technical and esthetic possibilities.
-He adopted the name chimigramme in French in 1958 (chemigram in English and Dutch, Chemigramm in German, chimigramma in Italian, and quimigrama in Spanish and Portuguese), the most widely accepted designation today.
-In 1974 Josef H. Neumann advanced the process in his chemograms by incorporating optical elements before applying chemicals.
+He adopted the name chimigramme in French in 1958 (chemigram in English), the most widely accepted designation today.

+In 1974 Josef H. Neumann advanced the process in his "chemograms" by incorporating photographed elements before applying chemicals.